 Chancellor's Scholars Program

 The Chancellor’s Scholarship is awarded to incoming biomedical PhD students in the School of Medicine.
 Each year applicants are nominated by their programs and vetted by a faculty committee.
 International student awardees are supported for their first two years of graduate school with a stipend, tuition remission, fees, and health insurance.
 They also receive a one-time signing bonus of $5,000 at the start of their first year.
 A one-time signing bonus of $5,000 is also given to top domestic student awardees designated as Chancellor’s Scholars to supplement their institutional stipend from the Graduate School or from NIH training grants.
-Read more about The Chancellor's Scholars Program.
+Past recipients of Chancellor's Scholarships can be viewed here.